Online youth radicalization: Specificities of social media

 The Internet has remained a medium for the spread of narratives.
 It has often been mistaken as a driver of violent extremism rather than the medium that it is.
 Unfortunately, social media has not only been used to bring people closer, to share thoughts and opinions, but also to spread false information.
 Additionally, the application of privacy rules has made it easier for closing the niche and advancing the targeting of vulnerable individuals.
-These privacy rules through welcomed, have made the process of analysis for prevention; challenging.
+These privacy rules though welcomed, have made the process of analysis for prevention; challenging.

 Chatrooms

 Chatrooms can be embedded within most Internet-based media.
 Reports that have looked into the use of chatrooms by violent extremist groups describe these as the space where at-risk youth without previous exposure would be likely to come across radicalizing religious narratives.
 This falls in line with Sageman's emphasis on the role of chatrooms and forums, based on his distinction between websites as passive sources of news and chat rooms as active sources of interaction.
 According to Sageman, "networking is facilitated by discussion forums because they develop communication among followers of the same ideas (experiences, ideas, values), reinforce interpersonal relationships and provide information about actions (tactics, objectives, tutorials)".
 Chatrooms can also include spaces where extremist people share information such as photos, videos, guides, and manuals.
 Discussion forums such as Reddit, 4chan, and 8chan have become focal points on internet meme-based and other forms of radicalization.